 The case study on pages 8–10 is from one of the project schools whose approach fell into the latter category.

-But the researchers found little evidence to support this notion, partly because it is difficult to analyse classroom activities in terms of learning styles because so many different approaches are used in each.
+But the researchers found little evidence to support this notion, partly because it is difficult to analyze classroom activities in terms of learning styles because so many different approaches are used in each.
 However, they do identify factors that need to be in place for emphasis on teaching and learning styles to be effective.

 Target-setting and mentoring to give individual attention to each underachiever’s learning needs has the potential to raise aspirations and increase engagement with learning, particularly for those previously disenchanted with learning.

-As a result of such attention, many boys have developed a sense of self-belief and come to realise that they can reconcile academic work with the macho self-image they wish to promote to be accepted by peers, say the researchers.
+As a result of such attention, many boys have developed a sense of self-belief and come to realize that they can reconcile academic work with the macho self-image they wish to promote to be accepted by peers, say the researchers.
 But they also point out that some mentoring schemes failed because they were too oppressive or demotivating for the pupils, or because the mentors did not devote the necessary time to make the relationship work.
 Curriculum managers need to be aware that mentors need help in establishing rapport with their mentees and in developing relationships that are different from the normal teacher-student one.

 The researchers identify pre-conditions that curriculum managers need to ensure are in place for target-setting and mentoring to raise achievement.

-For whole-school organisational strategies, the researchers focused their attention on the impact of single-sex classes.
+For whole-school organizational strategies, the researchers focused their attention on the impact of single-sex classes.
 While they found that both girls and boys were more at ease in such classes and felt more willing to interact, often achieving more as a result, the students themselves did not want to be educated exclusively in single-sex classes.
 They also pointed out that in some schools boys’ only classes were extremely difficult to teach, and that a resultant macho regime arising from such an arrangement alienated some boys even further.
 Again, they identify factors for success if going down the route of operating some single-sex classes.

 Nearly every school will have groups of boys who go to considerable lengths to protect their macho image by not conforming, which is inevitably to the detriment of their achievement.
-Such laddish behaviour often runs counter with the expectations of the school, but the boys involved see this as an acceptable cost if it means they can be accepted by their chosen peer group.
-Such disruptive behaviour also gives them an excuse for failure.
+Such laddish behavior often runs counter with the expectations of the school, but the boys involved see this as an acceptable cost if it means they can be accepted by their chosen peer group.
+Such disruptive behavior also gives them an excuse for failure.
 This need to conform to peer pressure, and to live up to crowd expectations, sees no geographical boundaries, and is equally prevalent in inner cities as it is in rural counties.

 The researchers looked for strategies used by schools that generated a sense of inclusiveness for underachievers, promoting more responsibility towards their learning, more self-confidence, and an improved self-image, which all fed into raised achievement.
-One such intervention strategy is a key leader and befriender scheme, targeting and supporting students whose physical presence, manner and behaviour exerted considerable power and influence within the peer group.
+One such intervention strategy is a key leader and befriender scheme, targeting and supporting students whose physical presence, manner and behavior exerted considerable power and influence within the peer group.
 The case study school was one of those that introduced this strategy.
 Preconditions for the success of such schemes are given in the box at the bottom of the page.

 For any intervention to succeed, you need to ensure it has the support of the school leadership team and commitment from staff.
 You also need to create a culture where high expectations are the norm, where achievement in its widest sense is celebrated, and where T&L techniques are continually improved on.